wellsaid-labs/tts-evaluation/ops/gateway/README.md

 Our current Kong setup leverages the kong [Kubernetes Ingress Controller](https://docs.konghq.com/kubernetes-ingress-controller/).
 The controller listens for changes to our kubernetes resources and updates the Kong service accordingly.
-This allows us to run Kong in a db-less manor, meaning all of the configurations are defined using kubernetes manifests and custom resource definitions.
+This allows us to run Kong without a database, meaning all of the configurations are defined using kubernetes manifests and custom resource definitions.

 ### Configuring the base Kong docker image